Aquatic Plant Management in the District

 The projects continue today, but their scope has been considerably narrowed under the direction of the MN DNR which has generally discouraged broad applications of mechanical harvesting to lakes.
 Beginning in 2003, the District began experimenting with herbicides to control Flowering Rush under the auspices of the Harvesting projects.
 In 2013, after protracted negotiations with the DNR, and elaborate research efforts by national experts and the Army Corps of Engineers, the District began aggressive control measures using the herbicide Diquat.
 Control efforts have been widely seen as successful, but research continues on impacts to native plant species.

-District staff continued to harvest Curlyleaf Pondweed on Big Detroit up to 2014.
+District staff harvested Curlyleaf Pondweed on Big Detroit up to 2014.
+The harvesters have now been sold.

 Flowering Rush Infestation on Big Detroit Lake in 2007.